 The Environmental Permitting Regulations 2010 cover a diverse range of industrial processes from dry cleaners and petrol stations to metal foundries.
 Some processes require a permit by definition, whilst others only need a permit if they exceed certain specified thresholds such as solvent consumption or capacity.

 The list of industrial activities covered by the Environmental Permitting regime is listed in Part 2 of Schedule 1 of the Regulations.
 This list is split into three categories - Part A (1), Part A (2) and Part B.

 The Environment Agency regulates Part A (1) installations which are considered to be the most polluting activities and all emissions are covered by the environmental permitting regime.
-Guidance for Part A(1) installations is available here.
+Guidance for Part A(1) installations is available on the GOV.UK website.